jaso-public/cs764-sorter/README.md

 Then, we send all of these records to the TournamentPQ class to be sorted (Sorter.cpp line 110).
 We then store this mini run within DRAM (Sorter.cpp, line 116).
 This process continues until all records from the source provider have been returned.
 When completing the final merge, we release memory that is a multiple of the cache size if there is not enough free space in memory for the final merge (Sorter.cpp, lines 150-157).

 ## Device Optimized Page Sizes
 We enable our SSD and HDD reading devices to determine the size of the pages that they read (Sorter.h, line 28 and line 32).
-We selected these sizes to be ~16,000KB for the SSD and 256MB for the HDD.
+We selected these sizes to be ~16,000KB for the SSD and 256KB for the HDD which were the sizes mentioned in class.
+However, these sizes are determined within the SorterConfig, so they can be adjusted.

 ## Spilling
 Spilling is triggered within the Sorter.cpp class when there is only one memory block (cache size space) left within the DRAM (Sorter.cpp, line 105).
 Once this occurs, makeFreeSpace() is called.
 This method will call releaseMemory() with the desired number of cache sized memory blocks to release.
 This method will create providers with all the records that will be released from memory within the spill.
 Then, these providers are sent to the storeRun() method, so the records can be written to one of the storage locations (Sorter.cpp, line 342).